Wen Xuan: Later editions

 Besides the Li Shan and "Five Officials" commentaries, a number of other Wen Xuan editions seem to have circulated during the Tang dynasty.
 Almost none of these other editions have survived to modern times, though a number of manuscripts have been preserved in Japan.
 A number of fragments of the Wen Xuan or commentaries to it were rediscovered in Japan in the 1950s, including one from Dunhuang discovered in the Eisei Bunko Museum and a complete manuscript of a shorter Kujō (九條, Mandarin: Jiǔtiáo) edition printed as early as 1099.
 The best known of these other editions is Collected Commentaries of the Wen Xuan (Wénxuǎn jízhù 文選集注, Japanese: Monzen shūchū), an edition of unknown authorship that contains some old Tang dynasty commentaries that were lost in China.

 Published during the reign of Emperor Zhezong of Song, in the second lunar month of 1094, the Youzhou Prefecture Study Book contained the first compilation of the annotations of both the Five Officials and Li Shan.
 The later Annotations of the Six Scholars edition (i.e. the Five Officials and Li Shan), such as Guang Dupei's woodblock printing and the Mingzhou printing was the most well-known edition of the Youzhou book.
 Another edition, called the Annotations of the Six Officials, which had Ganzhou and Jianzhou versions, was based on the Six Scholars edition but altered the ordering of certain sections.

-In the early 19th century, scholar Hu Kejia produced a collated and textually critical edition entitled Kao Yi (考異 (A Study of the Differences)).
-This edition became the basis for most modern printings of the Wen Xuan, such as the Zhonghua Book Company's 1977 edition and the Shanghai Guji 1986 edition.
+In the early 19th century, Qing dynasty scholar Hu Kejia produced a collated and textually critical edition entitled Kao Yi (考異 (A Study of the Differences)).
+This edition became the basis for most modern printings of the Wen Xuan, such as the Zhonghua Book Company's 1977 edition and the Shanghai Guji's 1986 edition.